jackpal/jackpal.github.io/_posts/2009-03-27-Using_XBMC_on_Mac_Mini_using_both_OSX_and_Linux.md

 ---
 date: 2009-03-27 15:23
 tags: xbmc,Linux,Mac
+title: Using XBMC on Mac Mini using both OSX and Linux
 ---

-# Using XBMC on Mac Mini using both OSX and Linux

 The Xbox Media Center (XBMC) is a nifty open-source application for watching videos.
 It was originally designed for use on modified Xbox video game